SWE-IF: Aligning Code Evaluation with Human Preference: Experiments

 \textbf{Which single factor users value depends on the coding scenario.} While a mix is always best, the importance of each metric considered alone differs by the type of programming task.
-For the real-world programming tasks in BigVibeBench, instruction following plays a more critical role.
+For the real-world programming tasks in Big-SWE-IF, instruction following plays a more critical role.
 On the Spearman correlation, pure IF (\(\alpha=1\)) correlates over 0.1 points higher with human preference than pure Func (\(\alpha=0\)).
-For algorithmic programming tasks in LiveVibeBench, the opposite is true: pure Func holds a clear advantage over pure IF.
+For algorithmic programming tasks in Live-SWE-IF, the opposite is true: pure Func holds a clear advantage over pure IF.
 This suggests that for practical, day-to-day coding, users place a high value on a model’s ability to adhere to non-functional instructions, whereas, in competitive programming scenarios, functional correctness is the paramount factor.

-\textbf{Overall implication.} Our results provide evidence that instruction following is a critical, under-measured component of human preference in coding tasks.
+\textbf{Overall implication.} Our results provide evidence that IF is a critical, under-measured component of human preference in coding tasks.
 Beyond functional correctness, adherence to non-functional constraints offers a strong signal for distinguishing real-world utility.
-Consequently, integrating instruction following alongside functionality in both evaluation and training provides a practical path toward models that align more closely with real-world user preferences.
+Consequently, integrating IF alongside functionality in both evaluation and training provides a practical path toward models that align more closely with real-world user preferences.